About

 School of the New York Times Scholarship recipient 2020

-Final year of studies in a Bachelor of Arts at Te Herenga Waka - Victoria University of Wellington, with a focus on Political Science, Public Policy and Media Studies
+Final trimester of studies in a Bachelor of Arts at Te Herenga Waka - Victoria University of Wellington, with a focus on Political Science, Public Policy and Media Studies

 My Latest Work